Mathematics & Natural Science

 MATH 201 Calculus I Basic course in differential calculus with an introduction to integration.
 Topics covered include limits and continuity, the notion of the derivative, techniques of differentiation, the definite and indefinite integral, and the fundamental theorem of calculus.
 Prerequisite: MATH 105 or equivalent or permission of the instructor.
 (4 credit hours)

-MATH 202 Calculus II Continuation of MATH 201.
-Topics include inverse functions, techniques of integration, sequences and series, the conic sections and the polar coordinate system.
-Prerequisite: MATH 201 or equivalent.
-(4 credit hours)
+MATH 302 Calculus II Continuation of MATH 201.
+Topics include inverse functions, techniques of integration, sequences and series, the conic sections, and the polar coordinate system.
+Prerequisite: At least a “C-“ in MATH 201 or equivalent.
+Required of all majors (4 credit hours)

-MATH 261 Differential Equations This course covers the basic techniques for solution of ordinary differential equations.
-Topics include first and second order linear equations, non-linear equations, systems of linear equations, the fundamental matrix, series solutions of differential equations, and introduction to stability theory.
-Prerequisite: MATH 202 or equivalent.
+MATH 304 Differential Equations This course covers the basic techniques for solution of ordinary differential equations.
+Topics include first and second order linear equations, non-linear equations, systems of linear equations, the fundamental matrix, series solutions of differential equations, numerical methods and introduction to stability theory.
+Required of all majors.

-MATH 232 Probability and Statistics Introduction to the basic notions of probability and statistics.
+MATH 332 Probability and Statistics Introduction to the basic notions of probability and statistics.
 Topics covered include combinatorial probability, distribution functions, discrete and continuous random variables and distributions, conditional probability, sums of random variables, the central limit theorem, and typical applications in reliability, sampling, and estimation theory.
-Prerequisite: MATH 202 or equivalent.

-MATH 301 Fundamentals of Advanced Mathematics This course introduces the student to modern mathematical structures that are not present in introductory mathematics courses and aims to develop a student’s skill in composing and writing proofs.
+MATH 351 Fundamentals of Advanced Mathematics This course introduces the student to modern mathematical structures that are not present in introductory mathematics courses and aims to develop a student’s skill in composing and writing proofs.
 Topics include elementary logic, methods of proof, philosophies of mathematics, set theory, functions and relations, cardinality, elementary number theory, rings and domains.
-Prerequisite: MATH 203 or equivalent.
+Required of all majors.

-MATH 304 Linear Algebra Introduction to the concepts and theory of linear algebra.
+MATH 355 Linear Algebra Introduction to the concepts and theory of linear algebra.
 Topics include vector spaces, bases, matrices, linear mappings, scalar products and orthogonality, determinants, bilinear forms, eigenvalues and eigenvectors, diagonalization, the spectral theorem and the SVD decomposition.
-Prerequisite: MATH 203 or equivalent.
-(4 credit hours)
+Required of all majors (4 credit hours)

 MATH 353 Symbolic Logic Introduction to symbolic logic and the theory of formal systems.
 Topics include the traditional logic of categorical sentences, truth functional logic, the first order predicate calculus, higher order systems, the notions of decidability and completeness, and some typical applications, among them a brief look at the design of digital computing machinery.
 Prerequisite: PHIL 101 or equivalent.